schrer/inject/README.md

 // Request instances
 YourService service1 = contextBuilder.getComponent(YourService.class);

-// YourOtherService depends on YourService.
-// YourOtherService got the same instance of it injected as you already requested.
-YourOtherService service2 = contextBuilder.getComponent(YourOtherService.class);
+// YourOtherService will be identified by its name, so you can have several instances with different names in your context YourOtherService service2 = contextBuilder.getComponent("serviceName", YourOtherService.class);
 ```

 ## Notable classes